RevivalSearch/Eoogle/README.md

 <<<<<<< HEAD
 # Eoogle Discord Bot
+## AS OF 2026-08-27 EOOGLE HAS SHUTDOWN

-A Discord bot that fetches user information from the ECSR API.
+A Discord bot that fetches user information from the ECSR API

 ## Setup